luks04/cg_technical_challenge_backend/README.md

 Heroku CLI needed.
 The Flask app is containerized using Docker, so to deploy the app in a production environment it is recommended to use Gunicorn (see src/Dockerfile).

-1. Clone the repo, checkout to the "develop" branch and login into Heroku CLI:
+1. Clone the repo, checkout to the "main" branch and login into Heroku CLI:

 ```sh
 git clone https://github.com/luks04/cg_technical_challenge_backend.git